Eastern Catholic Churches: Uniate

 The term Uniat or Uniate has been applied to Eastern Catholic churches and individual members whose church hierarchies were previously part of Eastern Orthodox or Oriental Orthodox churches.
-The term is sometimes considered derogatory by such people, though it was used by some Latin and Eastern Catholics prior to the Second Vatican Council of 1962-1965.
+The term is sometimes considered derogatory by such people, though it was used by some Latin and Eastern Catholics prior to the Second Vatican Council of 1962–1965.
 Official Catholic documents no longer use the term due to its perceived negative overtones.

 History

 Background

 Eastern Catholic Churches have their origins in the Middle East, North Africa, East Africa, Eastern Europe and South India.
 However, since the 19th century, diaspora has spread to Western Europe, the Americas and Oceania in part because of persecution, where eparchies have been established to serve adherents alongside those of Latin Church dioceses.
 Latin Catholics in the Middle East, on the other hand, are traditionally cared for by the Latin Patriarchate of Jerusalem.

-Communion between Christian churches has been broken over matters of faith, whereby each side accused the other of heresy or departure from the true faith (orthodoxy).
+The communion between Christian churches has been broken over matters of faith, whereby each side accused the other of heresy or departure from the true faith (orthodoxy).
 Communion has been broken also because of disagreement about questions of authority or the legitimacy of the election of a particular bishop.
-In these latter cases each side accused the other of schism, but not of heresy.
+In these latter cases, each side accused the other of schism, but not of heresy.

 The following ecumenical councils are major breaches of communion:

 Council of Ephesus (AD 431)

-In 431, the churches that accepted the teaching of the Council of Ephesus (which condemned the views of Nestorius) classified as heretics those who rejected the council's statements.
+In 431, the churches that accepted the teaching of the Council of Ephesus (which condemned the views of Nestorius) were classified as heretics by those who rejected the council's statements.
 The Church of the East, which was mainly under the Sassanid Empire, never accepted the council's views.
 It later experienced a period of great expansion in Asia before collapsing after the Mongol invasion of the Middle East in the 14th century.

 Monuments of their presence still exist in China.
 Now they are relatively few in number and have divided into three churches: the Chaldean Catholic Church—an Eastern Catholic church in full communion with Rome—and two Assyrian churches which are not in communion with either Rome or each other.
 The Chaldean Catholic Church is the largest of the three.
 The groups of Assyrians who did not reunify with Rome remained and are known as the Assyrian Church of the East, which experienced an internal schism in 1968 which led to the creation of the Ancient Church of the East.

 The Syro-Malabar and Syro-Malankara churches are the two Eastern Catholic descendants of the Church of the East in the Indian subcontinent.